JamesTsien11/JamesTsien11/README.md

-## Life is to short, to shoot for the easy ways!❤️
+## Life is too short, to shoot for the easy ways!❤️
 - 🌏  Study at Sola System
 - 🧙  Data Alanlysis, Machine Learning, Algorithms, Models
 - ✍️   Python, C++